 With its earthen constructions unique to the Caribbean, Coro is the only surviving example of a rich fusion of local traditions with Spanish Mudéjar and Dutch architectural techniques.
 Founded in 1527, it was one of the first colonial towns and has some 600 historic buildings.

-Dating from the earliest years of Spanish colonization of the Caribbean coast of South America, Coro and its Port, with buildings of earthen construction in a rich fusion of local traditions along with Spanish Mudéjar and Dutch architectural techniques, have maintained their original layout and urban landscape to a remarkable degree.
+Dating from the earliest years of Spanish colonization of the Caribbean coast of South America, Coro and its Port have maintained their original layout and urban landscape to a remarkable degree, with buildings of earthen construction in a rich fusion of local traditions, along with Spanish Mudéjar and Dutch architectural techniques,

-Coro is located on the coast of Falcón state, western Venezuela, between the mountain range of Sierra de San Luis and the Médanos de Coro National Park, which includes the only extensive area of sand dunes in South America.
+Its Port of La Vela was the first South American town to achieve independence from Spain.
 The two urban areas cover 18.40 ha (45.5 acres); 7.85 ha (19.5 acres) in Coro and 10.55 ha (26 acres) in the Port of La Vela which lies 7 miles (11 km) to the east-northwest.

 The city exhibits a unique blend of architectural styles Spanish, Dutch and local traditional influences are apparent in more than 600 historic buildings and some cobblestone streets still run through the city.
 Mud-brick homes dot the region surrounding the port.

 The city’s cathedral, erected in 1583, is one of the two oldest churches in Venezuela; its tower walls include gun slits for defense against pirate attacks.
 Drastically remodeled in 1928, the cathedral was returned to near-original condition after it was designated a national monument in 1957.